How to Keep Writing When You Don't Have Time to Write

 PRACTICE

-Take five minutes to write two thousand words based on the word “busy.”
-You could write a fictional story about a busy person, an essay about busyness, or a poem about overcoming your lack of time.
+Take fifteen minutes to write a piece based on the word “busy.”
+You could write a fictional short story about a busy person, an essay about busyness, or a poem about overcoming your lack of time.

-Whatever you chose to compose, share it in the comments.
+Whatever you chose to compose, share it in the Pro Practice Workshop.
 Be sure to leave feedback for your fellow writers!